 What are you supposed to do if your ex-spouse is not paying you much needed child support?
 Thankfully, you do have choices to try to enforce a child support order in California.
-Police officers can help you enforce laws against offenders, and family law attorneys can help you enforce court orders against offending ex-spouses.
+Police officers can help you enforce laws against offenders, and attorneys can help you enforce court orders against offending ex-spouses.

 Different Ways to Enforce Your Child Support Order

-With a child support lawyer on your side, you can start talking about what you can and should do to get the child support you deserve.
+With a lawyer on your side, you can start talking about what you can and should do to get the child support you deserve.
 After all, your child support is there to help you pay for your child’s necessities.
 Not receiving it could be detrimental to their happiness and development.